mavantgarderc/nvim/README.md

-Odin at Tehran holding a Katana...
+Samurai-Odin at Tehran holding a Katana...

 # Neovim Configuration
-Rebuild of my Vim setup on Nvim from scratch; nothing more...
+Converting my Vim setup on Nvim from scratch; nothing more...
 & ofcourse a lil' bit of modernization... or perhaps a lot :)

-## Notes
-### Keymaps
+### Iaijutsu
 Keymaps are modularized to help the user engage; Au-DHD friendly.

 You'll see three types at `lua/core/keymaps/`: